Harry Cornick: Luton Town

 On 8 August 2017, Cornick signed for League Two club Luton Town on a two-year contract for an undisclosed fee, with the option of a further year.
 His contract was extended by a further year at the end of the 2017–18 season after a promotion clause was triggered as a result of Luton's promotion to League One.

 Cornick signed a new long-term contract with Luton in July 2019.

 Bristol City

 On 31 January 2023, Cornick signed for Championship club Bristol City on a three-and-a-half-year contract for an undisclosed fee.

+Loan to Stevenage

+On 17 January 2026, Cornick signed with EFL League One club Stevenage on a loan until the end of the 2025–26 season.

+Cornick was released by Bristol City at the end of the 2025-26 season.

+AFC Wimbledon

+On 25 August 2026, Cornick joined EFL League One club AFC Wimbledon on a one-year deal with an option to extend.